+1 (219) 669.4491

 dr. allen's research

 My team's scholarship has been featured in multiple prestigious academic journals in neuroscience, psychology, and psychiatry.
-Our published work includes over a dozen peer-reviewed articles + book chapters with hundreds of citations; my current h-Index = 10, indicating that the majority of my publications have received considerable empirical attention (i.e., 10-80 citations per article).
+Our published work includes over a dozen peer-reviewed articles + book chapters with hundreds of citations; my current h-Index = 11, indicating that the majority of my publications have received considerable empirical attention (i.e., more than ten citations per article).
 I have considerable expertise in the neurocognitive underpinnings of emotion regulation in brain disorders + psychopathology, as evidenced by invitations from prominent scholars to contribute original research in several topical collections (e.g., special journal issues) discussing advances in our scientific understanding of these topics.

 Below you can find selected highlights from my laboratory's latest published work; please download my curriculum vitae for additional details about my background in neuroscientific research + clinical training.